Frozen Shoulder in 2025: Causes and Faster Recovery Tips

 Other endocrine disorders including thyroid dysfunction, Dupuytren's contracture, and autoimmune conditions also increase risk.
 Women are affected more frequently than men, with peak incidence occurring between ages 40-60.

 Prolonged immobilization following injury, surgery, or illness can trigger frozen shoulder development.
-This is why early mobilization following shoulder injuries or surgeries is crucial for prevention.
+This is why early mobilization following shoulder injuries or surgeries is important for prevention.

 Trauma to the shoulder region, including minor injuries that might not seem significant at the time, can initiate the inflammatory cascade that leads to adhesive capsulitis development.